nemoarchive/documentation/submit_data.md

 The first column should contain the file name only, no path information.
 If populating the manifest in Excel or Numbers, save as a comma or tab delimited file.
 The manifest file can have any prefix, however the base filename **must** be `manifest.[ext]`, where [ext] can be csv, tsv or tab.
 All formats will be converted to TSV.

-#### Manifest validation
+#### Manifest submission and validation
+To submit your manifest for validation, log into [the NeMO website](https://nemoarchive.org/) using your NeMO Aspera credentials.
+Once logged in, select `Dashboard` in the top navigation.
+This will take you to a page with links to make a submission, or view your current submissions (coming soon).
-Upon upload to the [NeMO manifest submission page](https://assets.nemoarchive.org/manifest_submission/), file manifests will be immediately validated for:
+Upon upload, file manifests will be immediately validated for:
 * complete header row
 * presence of checksums and all other required fields
 * proper controlled vocabularies